-Writing is key in all doctoral work, in all disciplines, but it is something which many students find difficult at some point.
-If your students are struggling with writing, there are several ways of supporting them.
+Writing is key in all disciplines of doctoral work, but it is something which many students find difficult at some point.
+If your doctoral researchers are struggling with writing, there are several ways of supporting them.

 The Centre for Education, Teaching and Innovation (CETI) runs a tailored module entitled Academic English for Doctoral Researchers which runs twice a year.
-It is open to all students, whether home, or overseas.
-This comprises of seven taught sessions and one tutorial, see: https://www.westminster.ac.uk/current-students/studies/study-skills-and-training/improving-your-written-and-spoken-skills.
+It is open to all students, whether international, or home.
+This comprises of seven taught sessions and one tutorial to improve written and spoken skills.

-Further information about the module and the application process is provided on the DRDP website and the module contact is Richard Paterson: r.paterson@westminster.ac.uk
+Further information about the module and the application process is provided on the $\underline{\mathsf{DRDP}}$ website and the module $\underline{\mathsf{contact}}$ is Richard Paterson $\underline{\boxtimes}$.